 Collection calls are relatively effective, inexpensive, immediate, personal and informative.
 Staff should be trained on the rules under the “Fair Debt Collection Practices Act” (FDCPA), which prohibits unintentional harassment of debtors.
 Anger management and mediation training will also help staff deal with difficult people.

 Once you have sent 30-, 60-, and 90-day letters, turn the account over to a professional collection agency to avoid spending valuable time and resources on deadbeats.
 If a client offers a reasonable partial payment, take it and consider disengaging.
 This will free up more of your valuable time to pursue better clients who pay their bills on time and in full.

-Randy Werner, J.D., LL.M./Tax, CPA, is a loss prevention specialist with CAMICO (www.camico.com).
+Randy Werner, J.D., LL.M./Tax, CPA, is a Loss Prevention Executive with CAMICO (www.camico.com).
 She responds to CAMICO loss prevention hotline inquiries and speaks to CPA groups on various topics.

 Engagement letters help to improve CPA-client communications by allowing you to document the engagement effectively and help protect yourself from future litigation.
 This template pack contains 12 FREE sample letters on topics such as client creditworthiness, tax services, bookkeeping, disengagement and much more.
 Download your sample letters today!